margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * "the land of Egypt", "the spirit of God"

-* Foresight, Ancient Prophents - Spiritual, Incorporeal Standpoint
+* Foresight, Ancient Prophets - Spiritual, Incorporeal Standpoint

 "The anceint prophets gained their foresight from a spiritual, incorporeal standpoint, not by foreshadowing evil and mistaking fact for fiction"